johndward01/CSharp_Software_Development_Review/C#_Review.md

 *   `git pull`: pulls the latest version of the remote repository to our machine.
 *   `git add <filename goes here>`: stages only the specified file
 *   `git add .`: stages all files in the directory so they are ready to commit
-*   `git commit -m “message goes here”`: commits the changes in the currently staged files and includes a message
+*   `git commit -m "message goes here"`: commits the changes in the currently staged files and includes a message
 *   `git branch`: lists the branches in the repository
 *   `git branch <branchName>`: creates a new branch
 *   `git checkout <branchName>`: switches to a specific branch